In this post, I’m going to show you how to get more views on YouTube.

 So I decided to add “5-Step Blueprint” to the end of my title:

-Which has helped that video rack up over 257k views so far:
+This has helped that video rack up over 289k views so far:

 Finally, use titles that are between 40-50 characters: